John Bonds: Professional career

 Bonds signed with the Phoenix Cardinals on April 27, 1993, after going undrafted in the 1993 NFL draft.
 On August 24, 1993, it was reported that Bonds had been waived by the Cardinals.

 Bonds signed with the Arizona Rattlers of the Arena Football League (AFL) on May 2, 1994.
 He played in four games for the Rattlers, completing one of three passes for six yards.

 In June 1994, Bonds was traded to the Miami Hooters for a player to be named later.
 He appeared in one game for the Hooters but did not record any statistics.
 On July 18, 1994, he was waived by Miami.

 Bonds was claimed off waivers by the Milwaukee Mustangs on July 20, 1994.
 He did not play in any games for the Mustangs during the 1994 season.

 Bonds signed with the Arizona Cardinals in January 1995.
 He was waived in late July 1995.

 On August 9, 1995, before the AFL playoffs, Bonds signed with the Memphis Pharaohs as a replacement for backup quarterback Gene Johnson, who left the team to return to his college coaching job.
 Bonds competed with Brad Lebo for the Pharaohs' starting quarterback job in 1996.
 However, Bonds broke his collarbone during the team's second preseason game and was not activated until June.
 Bonds then played in eight games during the 1996 season, completing 64 of 143 passes (44.8%) for 719 yards, 12 touchdowns, and 13 interceptions.

-Bonds signed with the Portland Forest Dragons of the AFL for the 1997 season.
-He was released on February 27, 1997.
+He was released by the newly-renamed Portland Forest Dragons on February 27, 1997.